djalbat/yapp/README.md

 There are three ways to use Yapp:

-1. Vanilla JavaScript, with no need to install any additional packages.
+1. Vanilla JavaScript, with no need to install additional packages.

 2. Make use of an [Easy](https://github.com/djalbat/easy) element, which is slightly less cumbersome.